-(B) FEDERAL AWARDS
+(C) FEDERAL AWARDS

 During the year ended June 30, 2015 and June 30, 2019, the Authority received grant funds from the Department of Education.
 The grant programs are subject to audit by agents of the granting authorities, the purpose of which is to ensure compliance with conditions precedent to the granting of funds.
-For the year ended June 30, 2020 and as of the basic financial statements date, no audits have been conducted for this particular grant.
-Nevertheless, any liability for reimbursement which may arise as a result of the audits is not considered by management to have a significant effect in the accompanying financial statements.
-The Authority does not have any knowledge of past claims and beleives that it is not probable that will have to recognize a related loss contingency in the forseeable future regarding these matters.
+For the year ended June 30, 2022, and as of the basic financial statements date, no audits have been conducted for this particular grants and grant years.
+Nevertheless, any liability for reimbursement which may arise as a result of the audits is not considered by management to have a significant effect in the accompanying basic financial statements.
+The Authority does not have any knowledge of past claims and believes that it is not probable that will have to recognize a related loss contingency in the foreseeable future regarding these matters.